-For every new Booking, Freightos.com performs a non-binding preliminary check according to the basic details provided by the Buyer.
+For every new Booking, Freightos.com performs a non-binding preliminary check according to the basic details provided by the Shipper.

-Freightos.com checks all Buyers against the OFAC (Office of Foreign Assets Control) list.
-Buyers’ information is checked as part of the post-booking checklist feature of Freightos.com where Buyer details (name, company name), as well as the consignor and consignee details (name, address), are checked against the OFAC list to ensure that no sanctioned individual places a shipment with our Sellers.
+Freightos.com checks all Shippers against the OFAC (Office of Foreign Assets Control) list.
+Shippers’ information is checked as part of the post Booking checklist feature of Freightos.com where Shipper details (name, company name), as well as the consignor and consignee details (name, address) are checked against the OFAC list to ensure that no sanctioned individual places a Shipment with our Sellers.

-After Freightos.com has done this preliminary review and confirms payment for the shipment from the buyer the system will update the shipment to “Booking sent to logistics provider”.
-This will trigger an API and email alert to the Seller informing of the shipment details and asking to contact the consignor to schedule pick-up.
-This communication and the shipment page will serve as the main reference for the Booking details.
+After Freightos.com has done this preliminary review and confirms payment and other Booking requirements for the Shipment from the Shipper, the system will update the Shipment to “Booking sent to logistics provider”.
+This will trigger an API and email alert to the Seller informing of the Shipment details and asking to contact the consignor to schedule pickup.
+This communication and the Shipment page will serve as the main reference for the Booking details.

-Freightos.com may also cancel a shipment before passing it to a Seller if the Buyer does not pass the review above and otherwise as per the policies in this document.
+Freightos.com may also cancel a Shipment before passing it to a Seller if the Shipper does not pass the review above and otherwise as per the policies in this document.

 3. Seller Reviews the Shipment Details

-Freightos.com is not party to any Booking or Shipment and is not responsible for performing know-your-customer (KYC) or due diligence on any Buyer on behalf of the Seller or for verifying that the documentation is sufficient for completion of the shipment.
-The Seller remains responsible for KYC and documentation requirements.
+Freightos.com is not party to any Booking or Shipment and is not responsible for performing Know-Your-Customer (KYC) or due diligence on any Shipper on behalf of the Seller or for verifying that the documentation is sufficient for completion of the Shipment.

-In some cases, a Buyer may book a Custom Quote for these commodities.
+In some cases, a Shipper may book a Custom Quote for these commodities.

-If a Buyer requests to move a shipment under different master bills or with different departure times, they must book a second shipment for the cargo being moved at a later time or under a separate bill.
-Failure to do so may result in issues with shipment tracking, execution, insurance coverage, and customs brokerage.
+If a Shipment is being moved under different master bills or with different departure times, the Seller shall work with the Shipper to book a second Shipment for the cargo being moved at a later time under a separate bill.
+Otherwise the Seller shall handle the second part off Platform.
+Failure to do so may result in issues with Shipment tracking, execution, insurance coverage and customs brokerage.

-In some cases, a Buyer may book a Custom Quote for shipments with multiple origins and destinations.
+In some cases, a Shipper may book a Custom Quote for Shipments with multiple origins and destinations.

-If a Seller determines that the Booking does not fit the criteria above, the Seller may advise on implications that will apply, including cost adjustments or shipment cancelation.
+If a Seller determines that the Booking does not fit the criteria above, the Seller may advise on implications that will apply, including cost adjustments or Shipment cancellation.